-When looking for a VPN service, many individuals are inclined towards reputable brands that have been on the market for a long time now.
+When looking for a VPN service, many individuals are inclined toward reputable brands that have been on the market for a long time now.
 And among those, StrongVPN is one of the most interesting ones, being founded in 2005.
 That’s a very long time for any digital service, which tells a lot.
-However, to truly get to know any VPN, we need to take a look ‘behind the scenes.’
+However, to truly get to know any VPN, you need to take a look ‘behind the scenes’ – and that’s precisely why we’re here!

 After having reviewed dozens of VPNs, TechNadu’s editorial team knows a thing or two about this type of software.
 And we’re here to help you decide whether StrongVPN is worth your time and money by dissecting this service into its smallest bits.
-Therefore, welcome to our hands-on review of StrongVPN!
+Therefore, welcome to our hands-on StrongVPN review!

 |Logs||No activity logs; No connection logs.|